-Trade and other receivable, and funds held pursuant to designated settlements and orders are subject to measurement uncertainty due to the credit risk of debtors.
-Due to the COVID-19 pandemic, additional measurement uncertainty exists around the collectability of these amounts.
-The uncertainty is caused by potential collection delays and an increase in the rate of doubtful accounts from these parties due to the economic slowdown in Ontario brought on by emergency measures to combat the spread of COVID-19.
-See Note 5 and Note 6 for further details on trade and other receivables, and funds held pursuant to designated settlements and orders.
+Trade and other receivables, and funds held pursuant to designated settlements and orders are subject to measurement uncertainty due to the credit risk of debtors.
+Due to the COVID-19 pandemic, measurement uncertainty continues to exist around the collectability of certain amounts.
+The uncertainty is caused by collection delays experienced and an increase in the rate of doubtful accounts from these parties.
+See Note 5 and Note 6 for further detail on the trade and other receivables, and funds held pursuant to designated settlements and orders.